MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> Previous research has developed generative MIAs that use generative adversarial networks (GANs) as image priors tailored to a specific target model.
 This makes the attacks time- and resource-consuming, inflexible, and susceptible to distributional shifts between datasets.
 To overcome these drawbacks, we present Plug & Play Attacks, which relax the dependency between the target model and image prior, and enable the use of a single GAN to attack a wide range of targets, requiring only minor adjustments to the attack.

 ## Fairness

+- Bugs in the Data: How ImageNet Misrepresents Biodiversity. [[paper]](https://arxiv.org/abs/2208.11695) [[code]](https://github.com/rolnicklab/imagenetbiodiversity)
+  - Alexandra Sasha Luccioni, David Rolnick.
+  - Key Word: ImageNet Bias.
+  - <details><summary>Digest</summary> We analyze the 13,450 images from 269 classes that represent wild animals in the ImageNet-1k validation set, with the participation of expert ecologists.
+We find that many of the classes are ill-defined or overlapping, and that 12% of the images are incorrectly labeled, with some classes having >90% of images incorrect.
+We also find that both the wildlife-related labels and images included in ImageNet-1k present significant geographical and cultural biases, as well as ambiguities such as artificial animals, multiple species in the same image, or the presence of humans.

 - Discover and Mitigate Unknown Biases with Debiasing Alternate Networks. [[paper]](https://arxiv.org/abs/2207.10077) [[code]](https://github.com/zhihengli-UR/DebiAN)
   - Zhiheng Li, Anthony Hoogs, Chenliang Xu. *ECCV 2022*